Purdue University Office of Admissions logo

 • Talk to your counselors about taking an appropriate amount of college AP, IB, and dual credit courses, if available.

 • Visit college campuses you may want to attend.
-Plan for at least five official visits.
+Plan three to five official visits.

 • Go to college fairs in your area.
 Your high school counselor can help you learn about these.

-• Look for college admission counselors visiting your high schools.
+• Watch for information about college admission counselors visiting your high school.
 They are typically in the library, counseling office, or cafeteria.

 • Unsubscribe from college emails that come from places you are no longer interested in.